ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 * *6 Gold Rupees*
 * *Desert Colossus HP*

-We're going to calculate the total amount of synergy in this row.
-To do this we need to know all the individual synergies of the goals.
-We can find those in the goal list; shown below is a simplified version of these five goals.
-A few synergies and properties have been removed to keep the example from getting to complicated, but these values are
+We're going to calculate the total amount of synergy of this row.
+To do this we need to know all the individual synergy values of the goals in it.
+We can find those in the goal list; shown below is a simplified version of the list with just these five goals.
+A few synergies and properties have been removed to keep the example from becoming too complex, but the values are realistic:
-realistic:

 ```js
 const goals = [